Helen Twelvetrees: Personal life

 Twelvetrees was married three times.
-She married her first husband, actor Clark Twelvetrees, in February 1927.
+She married her first husband, actor Clark Twelvetrees, son of illustrator Charles Twelvetrees, in February 1927.
 During the marriage, her husband attempted suicide in the middle of a dinner party by jumping out of a Manhattan hotel window.
-He struck two awnings and then a parked taxi and was hospitalized for several months.
+He struck two awnings before landing on a parked taxi and was hospitalized for several months.
 In March 1930, she filed for divorce, citing mental cruelty.
 During the divorce trial, Twelvetrees claimed that her husband was an alcoholic who was drunk when they married and beat her on four occasions.
 Their divorce became final in March 1931.
-Clark Twelvetrees died in August 1938 of a skull fracture after striking his head on a curb when a man, who witnessed him hitting a woman with whom he was arguing, attempted to intervene.
+In August 1938, Clark Twelvetrees was arguing with a woman and hit her to the ground; a passerby, 29-year-old painter James Paskovics, intervened, and in the struggle Twelvetrees hit his head on a curb and died of a skull fracture.
+Murder charges against Paskovics were filed but later dismissed.

-Twelvetrees married again in April 1931 to Hollywood stuntman-turned-actor, real estate broker, and High-Sierra hunting and fishing guide Frank Woody.
-They had a son, Jack Bryan Woody, born in October 1932 (died 2016), who became a prominent USFWS wildlife biologist.
-She divorced Woody in 1936.
+Helen Twelvetrees married again in April 1931, this time to WWI Marine Corps veteran Frank "Jack" Bryan Woody.
+Woody was a Hollywood stuntman and realtor, who would later become a full-time actor and seasonal hunting guide in California's Sierra Nevada.
+The two met on set while filming Her Man (1930) in Havana, Cuba.
+They had a son, Jack Bryan Woody, born October 1932 (d.
+2016), who became a prominent US Fish and Wildlife biologist.
+Twelvetrees divorced Woody in 1936, citing that he was essentially unemployed and living off her earnings.
+Post-divorce, the pair looked to continue their respective Hollywood careers and sent their child to Brooklyn to be raised by Twelvetrees' relatives.
+The failed marriage was the basis for the plot of the film I’m Still Alive (1940).

-She married for a third and final time to farmer and Air Force captain Conrad Payne in 1947.
-She spent her remaining years traveling around the world with her husband, who was stationed in the U.S. and Europe.
+She married for a third and final time to farmer and Air Force Captain Conrad Payne in 1947.
+She spent her remaining years traveling the world with her husband, who was stationed in the U.S. and Europe.

 Death

 On February 13, 1958, Twelvetrees was found unconscious on the floor of her living room at her home in Middletown, Pennsylvania, a suburb of Harrisburg, Pennsylvania.
 She was taken to Olmstead Air Force Base Hospital in Middletown, where she died.
 According to the county coroner, Twelvetrees had been suffering from a kidney ailment for some time and took an overdose of sedatives.
 Her death was ruled a suicide.

-Twelvetrees's remains were later cremated.
+Twelvetrees' remains were later cremated.
 Her funeral service was attended by only her widower and a close friend, Geraldine Uglow, who was also living on the base with her military husband.
 Her ashes were interred in a grave in Middletown Cemetery.
 The gravesite was left unmarked until January 2013, when her family placed a headstone.

 For her contribution to the motion-picture industry, Twelvetrees has a star on the Hollywood Walk of Fame, located at 6263 Hollywood Boulevard.